nickebbutt/Chorus-demo/README.md

 The class org.chorusdemo.AllChorusTests contains a JUnit suite definition

-## Note for Intellij IDEA users
+#### Note for Intellij IDEA users

-Version 5.2.1 is a recent version of gradle (in March 2019!) and older Intellij IDEA versions may have problems with it If you are having any issues with intellij loading the gradle project, you can either downgrade the gradle wrapper, or try a current version of IDEA
+Version 5.2.1 is a recent version of gradle (as of March 2019!) and older Intellij IDEA versions may have problems with it If you are having any issues with Intellij loading the gradle project, you can either downgrade the gradle wrapper, or try a current version of IDEA